hxlnt/nobadmemories.com/src/render/posts/52-inches-of-books.html.md

  - *The New Illustration*
  - *No More Rules: Graphic Design and Postmodernism*
  - *Paul Rand*
+ - *Permanence and Change: An Anatomy of Purpose*
  - *ピコっとハニエル* (Vol. 1)
  - *Pioneers&mdash;Layout Design*
  - *Popular Computing* (January 1985)